 Retention and Integration of Immigrants in Newfoundland and Labrador

 This component of the Vital Signs project examines the extent to which economic and social integration factors, human capital and area level factors are associated with immigrants’ satisfaction with their settlement experience.
 This research is led by Dr. Halina Sapeha (Harris Centre), working with Dr. Tony Fang, Jarislowsky Chair in Cultural and Economic Transition.
-Further information.
+Further.

 Cold Water Oil